ionelmc/django-redisboard/README.rst

 =============================

-Redis monitoring drop-in application using django admin.
+Redis monitoring and inspection drop-in application using django admin.

 Features
 ========